AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 curl https://<YOUR-NAMESPACE>.adobeioruntime.net:443/apis/pet-store/pet/2345 -X GET
 ```

-**Note** the change in the URL here in comparison to what the `aio` returns.
-This is due some additional protections Runtime provides to segregate namespaces from each other when invoking web actions.
-The `aio` generated link will still work but it will return a 308 redirect to your namespace's subdomain on Runtime.
-For a further discussion of this please see the [Securing Web Actions](securing_web_actions.md) page.
+In this example, the `{di}` value, 2335, will be mapped to a {payload.id}.

-In the example above, the `{di}` value, 2335, will be mapped to a {payload.id}.
+> **Note** that this URL differs from what `aio` returns.
+This is due to protections in Runtime that segregate namespaces from one another when invoking web actions.
+The `aio`-generated link will still work, but it will return a `308` redirect to your namespace's subdomain on Runtime.
+For a further discussion of this issue, please see [Securing Web Actions](securing_web_actions.md).

 ## Using Swagger files

-A neat feature when working with REST APIs is the support for Swagger files.
-This works for creating a new REST API from scratch or, if you already used the `aio` CLI to create one,  saving the API as a Swagger definition file that you can use later on to restore the API.
+REST APIs support  Swagger files, both for creating REST APIs from scratch or saving APIs created using the `aio` CLI as Swagger definition files you can use later to restore the API.

-Continuing the example above, if you run this command, you&rsquo;ll create a Swagger definition file on your machine out of the pet-store API:
+Continuing the example above, this command creates a Swagger definition file on your machine from the pet-store API:

 ```
 aio rt:api:get /pet-store > pet-store-swagger.json
 ```

-Suppose that you want to restore or create the same API, maybe in some other namespace.
-All you have to is to run:
+To restore or create the same API, for example in some other namespace,  run:

 ```
 aio rt:api:create --config-file pet-store-swagger.json
 ```

-This will work as long as the actions are already created in that namespace.
+This will work provided that the actions are already created in that namespace.

-## Enable CORS on an HTTP Resource
+## Enable CORS on an HTTP resource

-[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers can be controlled in two ways: statically, or dynamically.
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers can be controlled either statically or dynamically.

-### Static CORS Response with OpenAPI
+### Static CORS response with OpenAPI

 If the returned CORS headers can be static, no code is necessary.
 The REST APIs can be configured in OpenAPI 2.0 format, by defining the `options` method.
-The following snippet illustrates how to configure CORS headers:
+This code illustrates how to configure CORS headers:

 ```json
 "paths": {